 In less ideal, but still doable and (sometimes) more convenient circumstances, you will refinance using low doc loans.
 Generally, every lender has their own requirements; however, it boils down to the individual checking the following situations:

-- They borrow at most 80% of the value of their property.
+- Borrow at most 80% of the value of their property.

 - They have a good reason for wanting to take out the loan.

-- They provide some kind of proof of their income, such as a bank statement or an accountant’s letter.
+- Provide some kind of proof of their income, such as a bank statement or an accountant’s letter.

 - They have made payment on time over the last year.

 Depending on the company that you choose, a lot of exceptions will be made.
 For instance, NSW Mortgage Corp has fairly flexible requirements for low doc loans, and you might be able to reach a convenient agreement even if you don’t fit all the criteria above.

 Refinancing with low doc loans can be used for a variety of reasons.
 They may consolidate debt or change the repayment plan, in the event that the borrower discovers it’s not as easy to pay the money back as they thought.

 At the same time, they may be doing it to switch to a better loaning plan with a more attractive interest rate.
 Low doc as it may be, the chances are that opportunities may arise even more – especially considering how so many people become self-employed lately.